3 Days in Charleston: The Perfect Long Weekend Itinerary

 Turn left onto Cumberland Street and you will quickly run into one of my favorite little paths: Philadelphia Alley.
 It is one of Charleston’s most beautiful alleyways, lined with greenery and prettily exposed brick walls where the painted plaster has worn away.
 Follow this lane to Queen Street.

-Once on Queen Street, if you look to your right, you’ll see the unique petite façade of the French Huguenot Church.
-With its pink colored stucco and black iron details, it is a National Historic Landmark for being the last remaining independent Huguenot Church in America.
+Once on Queen Street, if you look to your right you’ll see the petite pink façade of the French Huguenot Church.
+With its elegant stucco and black iron details, the structure is a National Historic Landmark for being the last remaining independent Huguenot Church in America.

 Now, turn left and walk all the way down Queen Street to the Joe Riley Waterfront Park.